 It was instantly apparent that Sir Vellichor was a bit of a sadist.
 It’s not that he reveled in the pain and torture of others; it was more that he was willing to sacrifice the well-being and sanity of others if it meant he would get a good story.

 WEIGHT: 169 lbs.

 HAIR: Brown; gray

-Soon after, the master of the Library recounted, he was reshaping classic novels with his mind right before his own eyes, creating tangible alternate universes that he was able to live within through a form of astral projection.
+Soon after, the master of the Library recounted, he was reshaping classic novels with his mind right before his own eyes, creating tangible alternate universes he was able to live within, through a form of astral projection.
 Over the years, he mastered his abilities and eventually decided to build the Grand Library.
 But it couldn’t exist in the natural world.
-Instead he created an existential literary realm where his powers are increased 10 fold.
+Instead he created an existential literary realm, where his powers are increased tenfold.

 We gathered ourselves and both sighed in relief of having made it out of Sir Vellichor’s Grand Library.
-However, we both knew that at any moment we could be nabbed by Cliché and sent back.
-I urged Tectonic to come with me to Washington so we could develop a strategy with the world governments to stop Sir Vellichor once and for all.
+However, we both knew that at any moment we could be nabbed by Cliché and sent back there.
+I urged Tectonica to come with me to Washington, so we could develop a strategy with the world governments to stop Sir Vellichor once and for all.
 I confessed also that I believed she could make a great addition to the team of heroes I am trying to form.